getaroom/chef-couchbase/README.md

 ### Attribute Parameters

 * `bucket` - The name to use for the Couchbase bucket, defaults to the resource name
+* `cluster` - The name of the cluster the bucket belongs to, defaults to "default"
 * `memory_quota_mb` - The bucket's per server RAM quota for the entire cluster in megabytes
+* `memory_quota_percent` The bucket's RAM quota as a percent (0.0-1.0) of the cluster's quota
 * `replicas` - Number of replica (backup) copies, defaults to 1.
 Set to false to disable
 * `username` - The username to use to authenticate with Couchbase
 * `password` - The password to use to authenticate with Couchbase